perezsan/Shadow-RPC-Operator/3-FAQ-how-to-maintain-rpc-node.md

 #help finish this

 >**Explanation:**
 UFW blocks port unless you tell it to open them.
 Even if you allow port access, you still have to have software that open and closes the ports.
-The fact that UFW allows ports 8000-8020/tcp/udp for example to be accessible still requires sending the correct languqge to enter the port andf for the solana software to recognix the incoming requests and open the port.
-If there is a port that is open an it doesn't have a purpose then close it.
+The fact that UFW allows ports 8000-8020/tcp/udp for example to be accessible still requires sending the correct language to enter the port and for the solana software to recognix the incoming requests and open the port.
+If there is a port that is open and it doesn't have a purpose then close it.
 If you are not sure then ask a fellow Shadow Ops.
 Here is a list of ports and what they do:

 53
 80